Christiansborg Palace: Riding Ground Complex

 The Show Grounds are now all that remain of the first Christiansborg Palace.
 They consist of two symmetrical wings with a straight, low and narrow stable building followed by a high broad building and narrow, curved stables, after which a one-story narrow end building closes off the wings at the Frederiksholm Canal end.

 In 1742, the north wing became the first one to be finished.
 Building work on the south wing started in June 1740 but ground to a halt by the autumn due to difficulties in obtaining supplies.
 Work did not recommence until January 1744, now under the supervision of the young architect Nicolai Eigtved.
-Eigtved's superior artistic insight meant it turned out more beautiful than the north wing.
 In 1746, 87 hunting horses and 165 carriage horses moved into the new stables, the largest number ever.

 In 1766–67, the architect Nicolas-Henri Jardin built a court theatre on the floor above the big stables.
 It now houses the Theatre Museum.

 The Royal Stables are home to the horses and carriages used to perform the ceremonial transport for the Danish royal family during state events and festive occasions.
 In 1789 the number of horses reached a peak with 270 horses stabled.
 Today, there are about 20 horses left, and some parts of the original stable buildings have been converted into offices and garages.

 From 2007 to 2009 the Royal Stables underwent a thorough renovation to meet the requirements of current animal welfare law.

 A Riding School is located in the northern wing of the Riding Ground Complex, opposite the Court Theatre.
 The Riding School is used for horse shows and to exercise the horses of the Royal Stables.
 On occasion it is also used for various cultural events such as opera or theatre performances.

 The interior is more or less unchanged since the construction in the 1740s.
 It is equipped with a balcony and a royal box to allow audiences the possibility to attend exercises and performances.
 The royal box is unique as it is the only royal room preserved from the first palace.